 IRS Publication 969 – Health Savings Accounts and other tax-favored health plans

 IRS Forms 1099-SA and 5498-SA – Complete instructions for these forms

 How do I find my HSA tax forms?

 Your annual tax forms will be mailed to the address on file by January 31st each year.
 If you prefer to have a digital copy, follow the instructions below to download your forms.

-- Log in to your account and select the blue Access My Reimbursement Account button.
+- Log in to your account and select the blue Manage My Reimbursement Account button.

 - From the red navigation bar, hover over My Accounts, then select Benefit Account Summary.